What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • revenue;

-• structure of assets and cost of fixed assets;
+• asset structure and value of fixed assets;

 • investments;